 Despite this juvenile premise, Poul Anderson might have managed to write a truly interesting story . . . if only he hadn’t insisted on contriving so many hard-to-believe twists and turns in the plot.
 At times, The Corridors of Time becomes downright baffling.

 The bottom line here should be obvious: avoid this novel, and turn instead to one of Poul Anderson’s much better books.
 For starters, I recommend Tau Zero.
 I reviewed the novel at In this great example of classic hard science fiction, humankind reaches the stars.
-You might also check out The Boat of a Million Years (A journey from ancient history to the stars).
+You might also check out his novels The Avatar (Alien life abounds in our starfaring future) and The Boat of a Million Years (A journey from ancient history to the stars).

 However, I’ve also reviewed another of the author’s disappointing novels, Brain Wave (How would you behave if your IQ suddenly doubles?).
 That’s two out of three.
 I don’t think Poul Anderson’s books will be on my reading list in the future.